Pylons/pyramid/docs/narr/traversal.rst

     following the ``@@`` token should be treated as a :term:`view name`).

 #.
 When traversal ends for any of the reasons in the previous step,
-    the last object found during traversal is deemed to be the :term:`context`.
+    the last resource found during traversal is deemed to be the :term:`context`.
 If the path has been exhausted when traversal ends, the :term:`view name` is deemed to be the empty string (``''``).
 However, if the path was *not* exhausted before